mikke89/RmlUiDoc/pages/cpp_manual/interfaces/text_input_handler.md

 grandparent: cpp_manual
 ---

 The text input handler interface, unlike other interfaces, does not hinder the application's functionality without implementation.
 It listens to events of all editable text areas, such as text field activation, and provides a proxy object to manipulate the text input in question.
-It is the best entry point for a custom implementation of the [Input Method Editor (IME)](../../ime.html).
+It is the best entry point for a custom implementation of the [input method editor (IME)](../ime.html).

 To handle these events, create a class derived from `Rml::TextInputHandler` (defined in `<RmlUi/Core/TextInputHandler.h>`{:.incl}) and override the abstract methods you are interested in: